Versova Assembly constituency

 Versova Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies in Maharashtra state in western India.

 Overview

-Versova (constituency number 164) is one of the 26 Vidhan Sabha constituencies located in the Mumbai Suburban district.
+Versova (constituency number 164) is one of the 26 Vidhan Sabha constituencies located in Mumbai Suburban district.
 The number of electors in 2009 was 251,940 (male 138,805, female 113,135).

-Versova is part of the Mumbai North West Lok Sabha constituency along with five other Vidhan Sabha segments, namely Dindoshi, Goregaon, Jogeshwari East, Andheri East and Andheri West in the Mumbai Suburban district.
+Versova is part of Mumbai North West Lok Sabha constituency along with five other Vidhan Sabha constituencies in Mumbai Suburban district, namely Dindoshi, Goregaon, Jogeshwari East, Andheri East and Andheri West.